Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Maxwell equations in flat spacetime and FLRW cosmology

 As before, this can be studied using the Poynting vector of this solution.
 Its complete calculation is highly involved and not very illuminating, but instead one can obtain the different $\epsilon$ order corrections for the solution.
 For the case in hand, the Poynting vector values are ${\bf S}=\frac{1}{2}({\bf D}^*\times {\bf B}+{\bf D}\times {\bf B}^*)=S_x \hat x+S_y\hat y+S_z\hat z$, where

 implying that the main flux of energy occurs in the $z$-direction (which is the expected result as it is the non-perturbative plane wave solution), along with several corrections.
 However, we find that, at $\epsilon$ order, energy also flows in the $y$-direction.
 Thus, while the wave mainly propagates in $z$-direction, it also deflects in $y$-direction.
-This is in agreement with the velocity gradient \eqref{gradientvelcoyz}, implying that ${\bf v}=\nabla \phi/\omega$ plays the role of the normalised Poynting vector of this electromagnetic wave.
+This is in agreement with the velocity gradient \eqref{gradientvelcoyz}, implying that { $|v_y|=S_y/\rho_0$, can be related to} the normalised Poynting vector of this electromagnetic wave.